-The CIF-IFC is pleased to announce that a new Award category recognizing exemplary achievements in the area of gender, diversity and inclusion has been added to the National Awards program.
+The CIF-IFC is pleased to announce that a new Award category recognizing exemplary achievements in the area of gender, diversity and inclusion was added to the National Awards program in 2021.
 This category includes a Gender, Diversity and Inclusion Group Achievement Award & a Gender, Diversity and Inclusion Award.
 Learn more below!

 The three following Awards have different nomination forms than the General Nomination Form:

 - Gender, Diversity and Inclusion Group Achievement Award

 - Prince of Wales Award for Sustainable Forestry

 - Canadian Forestry Scientific Achievement Award

 - Presidential Award